fallahn/crogine/samples/golf/mod_kit/avatar_format.md

 #### Key Colours
-When texturing avatars these colours in RGB, eg 0,0,0 or 30,30,30 will be used to key the coloursin the texture with the in-game palette.
+When texturing avatars these colours in RGB, eg 0,0,0 or 30,30,30 will be used to key the colours in the texture with the in-game palette.
 Other colours are left as they are and will appear unmodified on the model in game.

 Avatar colour keys are:

             Dark  Light
     Bottom - 0     10
     Top    - 30    40
-    Skin   - 60    70
+    Skin   - 70 (0.275)
-    Hair   - 90    100
+    Hair   - 90 (0.392)

 In RGB linear space - although textures MUST be RGBA